peak/s5cmd/README.md

 DATE TIME Short-Msg Detailed-Msg
 ```

- - Trivial messages start with `#`, like number of workers or exit code and statistics
+ - Trivial messages start with `#`, like number of workers and statistics
  - `+OK` for successful operations: `+OK "! touch touch-this-file"`
  - `-ERR` for failed operations: `-ERR "! touche": executable file not found in $PATH`
  - `?ErrorCode` for AWS-related errors, which will be retried (`?SlowDown`, `?InternalError`, etc)

 Item output (used in `ls`) is slightly different: `DATE TIME` fields are omitted, and the short-msg is a single `+` character.

-Shell output (used in `!`) does not modify the executed command's output.
-Both `stdout` and `stderr` are mirrored.

-### Exit Code ###

-If failed jobs are present, process exits with code `127`.
-This can be
-overridden with the command `exit`, though in that case finishing the job list
-is not guaranteed.

 ## Environment Variables ##